nautobot/nautobot/nautobot/docs/installation/region-and-site-data-migration-guide.md

 ### Remove Site/Region Related Fields from Migrated Data Models

 After the data migration is successful, we need to remove the `site`/`region` fields from your data model so that Nautobot will be able to remove the `Site` and `Region` models.
-Note that we need to remove those attributes in a separate migration file from the previous since they are two different operations.
-You can do that by simply removing the `site`/`region` attributes from your model class:
+Note that we need to remove those attributes in a separate migration file from the previous one, as it's never a good practice to combine data migrations and schema migrations in the same file.
+You can do this by simply removing the `site`/`region` attributes from your model class:

 ```python
 # models.py